ningshi/ATEN/README.md

   # B represents the how many trees would be generated
   # pars is the argument for parallel computation
   # the relevant datalist and datasamples are also required for network inference
-  # the last parameter 'seed' of PIs() is for helping reproduce the results, we set it as 0 here.
+  # the last parameter 'seed' used in findPIs is for helping reproduce the results, we set it as 0 here.
   PIs<-findPIs(B=10,datalist,datasamples,parameters,0)